DJSures/NABU-LIB/README.md

 To use this library, you can follow the tutorial here: https://nabu.ca/homebrew-c-tutorial

+## v2023.01.27.00
+Added joystick support to nabulib.
+The keyboard interrupt must be left enabled, and up to 4 joysticks can be used.

 ## v2023.01.25.00
 The Telnet CPM application demonstrates how to build a CPM program without needing the -subtype=nabu on the commandline.
 This fixes the issue where z88dk was taking the interupts and not using bdos for STDIN.
 The latest Cloud CP/M BIOS 2.7b with virtual 80 display is using this build.